raspberrypilearning/slug/en/step_4.md

 --- /hint ---
 --- /hints ---

 If you run your program at this point, nothing will happen.
-This is because we haven't called the function, and therefore the code will not execute.
+This is because you haven't called the function, and therefore the code will not execute.

 + In the **main program** section, clear the LED screen and then call the function by adding the following code: